 - Sculling 401 (Advanced Sculling): Objective: technical and fitness instruction focused on refining the stroke and learning the basics of racing, including how to do starts and shifts and race strategies and steering for short and long pieces.
 Extensive sculling experience, ability to row a racing single and coach permission required.
 Note: you do not need to do Sculling 201, 301, and 301.5 to register for Sculling 401; however 401, you MUST be able to row a competition racing 1x and have sufficient skills and fitness to do starts and short and long race pieces.
 A sample workout in Sculling 401 is meet at the houseboats.
 Warm up with legs only sequence focusing on connecting the glutes to a relaxed catch and getting the boat moving in the top two inches of the drive.
 Continue warm up with drills, steady, and tens to build rate and pressure, applying technical focus throughout.
 Meet at start line of 2k course.
 Workout: 3 sets of 6 X 1′ on 1′ off at rates 22-32, 5-6′ rest between sets.
 Technical feedback provided during.
 Cool down with drills and technical focus.
 10-12k total distance.

-For more information or to register for one of our Adult Rowing Classes, see our Sign Up tab.
+For more information or to register for one of our Adult Rowing Classes, see our Adult and Youth: Join or Renew tab.